Understand Hurricane Categories to Shore up Your Business

 Tropical depression and tropical storm events

-Before a storm officially becomes a hurricane, it starts off as a tropical depression in the Atlantic Ocean, the tropics, or the subtropics.
+Before a storm officially becomes a hurricane, it starts as a tropical depression in the Atlantic Ocean, the tropics, or the subtropics.
 A tropical depression can quickly morph into a tropical storm with a closed circulation and heavy rains that swirl in bands.

 Minor damage, but extreme flooding can occur